-- 1. Check pressure upstream and downstream of the valve. - 2.
-Valve closed downstream of the 94-1.
+- 1. Check pressure upstream and downstream of the valve.
+Upstream pressure must be higher in order for the 94-3 to open. - 2.
+Valve closed downstream of the 94-3.
 Open it. - 3.
 Pilot system ball valve closed.
-Open it. - Main valve stem binding.
+Open it. - Opening speed control fully closed.
+See Adjustment instructions. - Main valve stem binding.
 Disassemble valve and determine cause.
 See Basic Valve section of this manual.